jorgemk85/OneData/README.md

 * UpdateMassive
 * StoredProcedure

-They are pretty self explanatory, except maybe DeleteMassive, InsertMassive, UpdateMassive and StoredProcedure.
+They are pretty self explanatory, except maybe `DeleteMassive`, `InsertMassive`, `UpdateMassive` and `StoredProcedure`.
 The first three types are used to execute the desired transaction but with a big set of data.
 The last one is used when you want to execute a generic stored procedure inside your database.

 ## Examples

 ### Basics
 #### Changing my class/model
-In section **Setup**, we stablished a class/model called Log, which only have three properties.
-If we run our program, OneData will be creating the respective table called "logs" (as configured with the DataTable attribute).
+In section **Setup**, we stablished a class/model called `Log`, which only have three properties.
+If we run our program, OneData will be creating the respective table called "logs" (as configured with the `DataTable` attribute).
 This table will also have three columns which reflects our class/model...
 But, what if I add a new property?
 Should I go into the table manually and change it as I please?
 NO!
 You just need to add this new property to your class/model and let OneData take care of the rest (make sure you have the corresponding settings inside your .config file)!
 Please see the following:

-This is our new Log class/model (note the new properties UserId and Transaction).
+This is our new `Log` class/model (note the new properties `UserId` and Transaction).
 ```c#
 [DataTable("logs")]
 public class Log : Cope<Log>, IManageable